 Director, Equal Opportunity Programs

-This policy applies to faculty, teachers, staff, students, and guests in all offices and divisions of Gallaudet University.
+This policy applies to all employees of Gallaudet University.

 In compliance with Section 504 of the Rehabilitation Act, the Americans with Disabilities Act, and other non-discrimination laws and regulations, Gallaudet University will not discriminate against an otherwise qualified person with a disability in any aspect of employment or deny access to any person with a disability in its programs, services, or public facilities.
-Furthermore, as the only institution of higher education in the world designed specifically to educate and serve deaf and hard of hearing persons, Gallaudet University is a leader in communication accessibility and promotes direct visual communication among all members of the campus community.
+The University provides reasonable accommodations to individuals with disabilities when needed to assist employees in their employment and to other persons to enable them to benefit from University programs, services or public facilities.
+Furthermore, as the only institution of higher education in the world designed specifically to educate and serve deaf and hard of hearing persons, Gallaudet University is a leader in communication accessibility and promotes ASL communication among all members of the campus community.

 Gallaudet University Administration